Feehley/episode_scraper/README.md

 # TLDR;
-Scrape Episodes from ISO disc files
+Scrape Episodes from ISO disc files \
+Only tested on Ubuntu 22.04

 ## Usage
 $ ls \